reflectoring/reflectoring.github.io/_posts/2019-03-05-spring-boot-conditionals.md

 ### Defining a Custom Condition

-Imagine we have some native beans that talk to the operating system natively.
+Imagine we have some Spring beans that talk to the operating system natively.
 These beans should only be loaded if we're running the application on the respective operating system.